 Hardware

-All installed Mykerinos cards are shown here with check-boxes which determine if they are On Bus (l.e. will be used), for the selected application and which On-Bus board will be used for Video/TC.
-In a multi-board system with boards having different capabilities this will normally be the most powerful board available.
+All Horus or Hapi units discovered on the RAVENNA network are shown here with check-boxes which determine if they are On Bus (l.e. will be used), for the selected application and will be used for Video/TC.